McDonald's Philippines: Products

 In 2018–2019, they offered two limited edition burgers from McDonald's Japan, the Ebi Shrimp burger and the Teriyaki Samurai burger, under the collective named "Flavors of Japan" in the country.
-It also includes the Nori Shake Shake Fries and a Strawberry Sakura McFloat to their menu.
+It also includes the Nori Shake Shake Fries and a Strawberry Sakura McFloat on its menu.

 Competitors

-Jollibee of the Jollibee Foods Corporation, is often referred as the McDonald's Philippines primary competitor.
-The Philippine fast food industry is led by Jollibee, with McDonald's placing second with The Economist in 2002 noting the Philippines as one of the few markets where McDonald's isn't the leading fast food chain.
+Jollibee of the Jollibee Foods Corporation is often referred to as McDonald's Philippines primary competitor.
+The Philippine fast food industry is led by Jollibee, with McDonald's placing second with The Economist in 2002 noting the Philippines as one of the few markets where McDonald's is not the leading fast food chain.

 Other policies

 In 2013, McDonald's Philippines stated that it was not considering acquiring other brands or entering the Philippine Stock Exchange.